balajis183/Hotel-management-system/README.md

 - React Toastify (Notifications)
 - Bootstrap Icons (UI Enhancements)

 ## 🤝 Contributing

 Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Open a pull request.
+If you'd like to contribute, please fork the repository and submit a pull request.
+For major changes, open an issue to discuss your ideas first.

-## 📬 Contact
+## Contact

-For any inquiries, feel free to reach out:
+If you have any questions or feedback, feel free to reach out:

 - **GitHub**: [balajis183](https://github.com/balajis183)
 - **Email**: sbalaji2000s@gmail.com

 ---

-Thank you for exploring **StayHub**! 😊
+For more project visit github profile.
 ```bash
 https://github.com/balajis183
 ```
+Thank you for exploring **StayHub**! 😊